Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

 \nl In order to introduce the results of this paper, we highlight basic facts of this story and its continuation, referring the reader to \cite{fejoz13, chierchia13, pinzari13, chierchiaPi14, pinzari14} for more notices.

-\nl The planetary problem is close to the integrable problem of $n$ uncoupled two--body problems, where each planet interacts separately with the sun.
+\nl The planetary problem is close to the integrable problem of $n$ uncoupled two-body problems, where each planet interacts separately with the sun.
 The mutual interactions among planets are regarded as a perturbing function, the smallness of which is ruled by the planets' masses.
 However, as a perturbed system, the planetary problem has a limiting degeneracy.
-Its associated integrable system (the two--body problem) is ``super--integrable'': it has more integrals than degrees of freedom.
-Systems of this kind share the property that the union of trajectories of the unperturbed problem occupies, in the phase space, a subset of lower dimension, hence, of zero measure.
-Continuing such trajectories to a {\sl positive measure set} of quasi--periodic trajectories might, in general, be not possible, in absence of further informations on the perturbing function.
+Its associated integrable system (the two-body problem) is ``super-integrable'': it has more integrals than degrees of freedom. {At a technical level, the limiting degeneracy is {exhibited by} the disappearance of degrees of freedom in the unperturbed part.
+Therefore, continuing the unperturbed motions to a {\sl positive measure set} of quasi-periodic trajectories might, in general, be not possible, in absence of further informations on the perturbing function.}

 \nl Arnold found, for the planetary problem, a brilliant solution to the problem of the limiting degeneracy.
-This lead him to add, to assumptions and assertions that are proper of perturbation theories (\eg: ``the masses of the planets are sufficiently small'', ``set of initial conditions having a positive Lebesgue measure'', ``the distances ... will remain perpetually bounded''), a further requirement of smallness of eccentricities and inclinations of the unperturbed Keplerian ellipses (``the instantaneous orbits of the planets are close to circles lying in a single plane'').
-Let's summarize Arnold's idea.
+This {led} him to add {to the} assumptions and assertions that are proper of perturbation theories (\eg, ``the masses of the planets are sufficiently small'', ``set of initial conditions having a positive Lebesgue measure'', ``the distances \ldots will remain perpetually bounded'') a further requirement of smallness of eccentricities and inclinations of the unperturbed Keplerian ellipses (``the instantaneous orbits of the planets are close to circles lying in a single plane'').
+Let's summarize Arnold's ideas.